 Buying a Yoga Studio?
 Here’s Advice From One Business Owner

-In November of 2017, I bought the beautiful eco-chic power yoga studio, The Green Yogi, in Manhattan Beach, CA. To say I was pumped would be an understatement.
+In November of 2017, I bought the beautiful eco-chic power yoga studio, Yoga M.B., in Manhattan Beach, CA. To say I was pumped would be an understatement.
 My background is in finance and after years of working in private equity specializing in the turnaround of distressed and under-performing assets, I sought a career change.

 The number one thing I have learned in my business purchase is that you should always do your research on what you’re buying.
 You could end up paying more money than you originally anticipated if certain things aren’t included in your purchase like the name of the business, website ownership, social media pages, trademarks, etc. Without these assets, you could end up paying a lot out of pocket after closing.

 Buying a yoga studio?
 To help you avoid making the mistakes listed above, I’ve outlined the most important information you need to know:

 Get an attorney

 Most APAs (asset purchase agreements) will be standard if you have an honest business broker representing the Sellers, but having an attorney to ensure the deal closes as expected is important.
 Fees for one will only be around 2-5% of the purchase price.